Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/intro-to-dev-environment.md

 - Today, we have only scratched the surface of tools such as _Terminal_ and _VS Code_

-- Rest assured that throughout your time in SEI Flex, we will help you to get to know these tools much better!
+- Rest assured that throughout your time in SEIR Flex, we will help you to get to know these tools much better!